Welcome to version 3 of the Intershop PayPal Complete Payments Service Connector.

 The PPCP Connector implements Intershop’s Payment Framework and exposes the latest PayPal payment, onboarding, and account‑management capabilities for Intershop Commerce Management projects.

-This release note outlines the version’s scope, dependencies, configuration, customization options, supported features, and known limitations.
+This release note provides an overview of the connector’s scope, dependencies, configuration and customization options, supported features, and known limitations.

 This glossary describes the terms used in this document: